kowsar89/just-my-notes/source/_posts/using-ai-for-code-review.md

 ## ✅ Final Thoughts

-Integrating AI into my code review workflow has significantly improved the quality of my reviews.
-While it doesn't replace my judgment, it complements it — especially when it comes to catching tricky or edge-case issues.
+Integrating AI into my code review workflow has significantly improved the quality and speed of my reviews.
+While it doesn’t replace my judgment, it complements it — especially when it comes to catching tricky or edge-case issues.
 As with any tool, the key is knowing how and when to use it.
 For now, this setup works well — and I’ll continue evolving it as the AI landscape changes.